svlentink/dockerfiles/svlentink/totp-backup/pwdalgorithm.md

 ## FAQ

-### Why a master passphrase, couldn't we just include it as a variable in an algorithm.
+### Why a passphrase, couldn't we just include it as a variable in an algorithm.

 Spot on!
 This assumtion is correct.
 Techniqually this is the right way to go, reducing complexity.